pbridd/lzrw1-compression-core/README.md

 2. Once questasim is launched via commandline, enter `run -all`

-3. The test will show inputs being driven into the compressor.
-However, since it is not yet fully functional, no outputs will be checked and assertions will fire in the decompressor.
+3. The test will show inputs being driven into the compressor, and then will show the input/output strings that were compared.
+Finally, it will indicate whether the strings match.
+If they do, the test passed.